What temperature should I leave my thermostat on?

 Your temperature settings will depend on your personal preferences as well as the time of the year.
 In summer, most homeowners maintain an average temperature between 75°- 80°, while winter thermostat temperatures are between 68°-72°.
 The smaller the variance between outdoor and indoor temperatures, the lower your energy bill will be.

-Having your filters changed on a regular basis will ensure your system operates at peak levels and provide you with greater indoor air quality control.
-Changing your filters regularly will also minimize the amount of dust particles, germs, and allergens floating around your home.
+Having your filters changed regularly will ensure your system operates at peak levels and provide you with greater indoor air quality control.
+Changing your filters regularly will also minimize the number of dust particles, germs, and allergens floating around your home.
 Consult with your Precision Heating & Air technician for suggested filters and replacement schedules for your unit.

 It’s best to have your HVAC system serviced and checked at least two times every year by a qualified professional.
 The best times of the year are spring (before the AC season) and fall (before the heating season).
 During the maintenance check, your technician will inspect the most essential items in your unit to ensure efficiency and functionality.